icgc-argo/wfpm/README.md

 ```

 When you are ready, as suggested above you can push the code to GitHub.
 Upon push received at
 GitHub, CI/CD process will be automatically triggered.
+You should see CI tests pass, which indicates everything went well.

 3. Create your first tool package